-Domain: E66 Formation Event

-Range: E74 Group
+Domain: E66 Formation Range: E74 Group

 Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 itself.
+P92 brought into existence (was brought into existence by): E77 the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)

-Scope note: This property links the founding or E66 Formation Event for an E74 Group with the Group
+Scope note: This property links the founding or E66 Formation for an E74 Group with the Group itself.